Lake Tahoe Summer Guide: Where to Go and What to Eat

 Paddleboard and take a dip in the lake

 Lake Tahoe is full of paddleboard rentals, so find one near you and get on the water!
 SUP Tahoe offers two-hour rentals for only $30.
-If you want to get the lake to yourself, rent your board early in the morning and head out for a peaceful paddle before the summer crowd shuffles in.
+If you want the lake to yourself, rent your board early in the morning and head out for a peaceful paddle before the summer crowd shuffles in.

 Take a sunset cruise to Emerald Bay

 With its turquoise waters and majestic mountain backdrop, Emerald Bay is the crown jewel of Tahoe.
-Located within Emerald Bay State Park, this popular destination is home to Vikingsholm Castle, a 38-room mansion known for its history and architecture.
+Located within Emerald Bay State Park, this destination is home to Vikingsholm Castle, a 38-room mansion known for its history and architecture.